PolarCookie/PolarGuides/README.md

 <Script file="Ding80GuidesAllianceTBCsolo.lua"/>
 <Script file="Ding80GuidesAllianceTBCduo.lua"/>
 ```
 5. Turn off all dynamic progress, don't skip any step automatically.
 You can find this option in Interface->AddOns->ZygorGuidesViewer->Dynamic Progress, uncheck everything.
+Feel free to skip as you wish, but do it manually is all.
+F.ex at lvl 30 you'll go to Forest Song in eastern Ashenvale, but if you're already lvl 32 you can safely skip that entire quest hub.

 ## Disclaimer
 Your milage with these guides may and will vary, they have been tested on a stock TC server I host myself.
 Depending on population, droprates, spawn positions and scripting you will have to improvise.
 Most ding steps can be safely ignored, but give me a shout if you reached a quest you couldn't pick up.
-While playing on Gummy's Felmyst I was consistently 0.5-1 level ahead of TrinityCore.
+While playing on Gummy's Felmyst, I was consistently 0.5-1 level ahead of TrinityCore.

 ## Want to help this project?
 It would help me a lot if you could take a screenshot every time you ding, with the current step and /played on display.
 Send me a zip of the images and I'll fix the rest.